leterDieu/Stellarity-mcoc/docs/items/removed/ancient_wooden_sword.md

+!!! quote  "Unobtainable"

+	This article describes content **unobtainale in Survival** and can only be obtained through the use of commands.

 # Ancient Wooden Sword

-!!! info  "UNOBTAINABLE"

-	This article describes content **unobtainale in Survival** and can only be obtained through the use of commands.

 <div class="result kohara-infobox-grid" markdown>
 <div markdown class="kohara-infobox-text">
 **Ancient Wooden Sword** is an unobtainable sword which partially brings back 1.8 PvP mechanics, allowing players to spam click to attack.
-Its recipe was removed as of v2.0a, but it remained in the files can can still be obtained through the `/loot` command.
+Its recipe was removed in Stellarity v2.0a, but it remains in the files and can still be obtained through the `/loot` command.

 <br><br>